aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ## 10.2.
 Breaking code into multi lines

+Out linting standards constrain line length to 80 Characters or less, here are some ways to maintain this.

  - You can break you code to the next line after a '('

 <span><img src="/Education/media/images/redX.png" width="20" height="20"/></span>